 Organizational change is the process of shifting a company’s structure or other significant elements to improve operations and meet new challenges.
 A key component of this process is organizational change management, which is the strategy the company uses to enact these alterations effectively.
 Effective change cannot happen without organizational change management.

 Change doesn’t just happen on its own.
 Like any chemical reaction, it takes a catalyst to get the reaction going.
 This instigating incident can set the course for a company, exciting a desire to overturn the status quo and enact a substantive change in the organizational structure.
 Catalysts can come in many forms, including the following ones listed below.

 The introduction of new technology can drastically change the landscape of the business world.
 Think of what a monumental event the rise of the internet was and how it transformed the way businesses operate.
 A company slow to adopt the advantages that the internet provides would have found itself playing catch-up for years.
 For example, a clothing store that didn’t engage in e-commerce might find its customers shopping at other businesses offering more convenient options.
 Therefore, businesses need to keep up-to-date with new technologies and understand the impact they have on their organizations.

-A common event that brings about organizational change is the introduction of new leadership.
+A common event that brings about a change in organization is the introduction of new leadership.
 For example, a recently hired CEO will often have new ideas on how to run the company.
 Because of this, they may choose to place more focus on customer service or create ambitious new sales goals to reach.
 This push to fulfill new objectives usually leads to significant organizational changes and shake-ups in personnel.

 For more on the different ways people can lead, check out the various leadership styles.